Does sweet potato help with joint pain during perimenopause?

 Vitamin B6 and inflammation regulation

 B6 contributes to the regulation of inflammatory pathways, and low B6 status is associated with elevated inflammatory markers.
 Sweet potato's contribution to B6 intake supports this regulatory function.
 B6 also supports the synthesis of synovial fluid components by participating in amino acid metabolism.
+While sweet potato alone does not provide therapeutic doses of B6, it contributes meaningfully to overall intake across the day.

 Fiber, the microbiome, and systemic inflammation

 The gut microbiome influences systemic inflammation through the production of short-chain fatty acids and the regulation of immune cell activity.
 Sweet potato's fiber feeds beneficial bacteria that produce these anti-inflammatory compounds.
 Lower systemic inflammation translates to less inflammatory load across all tissues including joints.
+This gut-inflammation connection is one reason why a fiber-rich dietary pattern is associated with lower rates of inflammatory joint conditions in population research.

-Blood glucose and inflammatory signalling
+Blood glucose and inflammatory signaling

 Tracking joint symptoms

+Tracking how your symptoms shift over time, using a tool like PeriPlan, can help you spot patterns.
 Note which joints are affected, the time of day when pain is worst, and whether it correlates with dietary patterns, activity levels, or cycle phase.
 This information is useful both for identifying personal patterns and for conversations with your healthcare provider.

 When to see a doctor